 5 Star Vegan Mushroom Seitan Wellington 🌱 An exceptionally delicious plant-based roast made of fresh mushrooms, artichoke hearts, cannellini beans, herbs and vital wheat gluten flour surrounded with a rich and savory mushroom paté baked in a delicate pastry crust.

-This elevated vegan spin on a traditional Beef Wellington is the perfect entree and centerpiece for any Thanksgiving or holiday feast.
-Created with a fantastically flavorful homemade seitan roast and mushroom pâté, this gorgeous plant-based dish is guaranteed to please anyone lucky enough to join you at your table.
+This elevated vegan spin on a traditional beef Wellington is the perfect vegan entree and centerpiece for any Thanksgiving or holiday feast.
+Created with a fantastically flavorful homemade seitan roast and mushroom pâté baked in a flaky pastry crust, this gorgeous plant-based dish is guaranteed to please anyone lucky enough to join you at your table.

-- Seitan Roast
+- Mushroom Seitan Roast

 - Mushroom Pâté